 Greek: echis = viper; ura = tail

-few millimetres to 50 cm (see left Bonellia viridis where the male is not drawn to scale and is usually 1 - 3 mm long).
+There are 150 described species; because of extreme sexual dimorphism these vary in length from only a few millimetres to 50 cm (see above Bonellia viridis where the male is not drawn to scale and is usually 1 - 3 mm long).

 They may share a common ancestor in the Annelida, and were once considered Annelids.
 There is no segmentation or metamerism in extant species, but there is evidence of metamerism (serial segmentation) in the fossil record.

 Echiurans burrow in sediment and feed using a contractile proboscis with a ventral gutter and ciliated food-collecting tip.
-The proboscis is often flattened and flared towards the end (see B. viridis left and Tatjanella grandis below) and
+The proboscis is often flattened and flared towards the end (see B. viridis above and Tatjanella grandis below) and contains the brain.

-T. grandis below shows the typical feeding posture.
+T. grandis above shows the typical feeding posture.
 Detritus sticks to the mucous-covered surface of the proboscis, then cilia move the particles down a groove or gutter to the mouth.
 Although it can be contracted and extended the proboscis cannot be drawn into the trunk region.
 In some species the proboscis is very long, e.g. in Bonellia sp. the proboscis can extend to 2 m, while the trunk is only 8 cm long.

-The males are very small and live either on or in the female, usually in groups of about
+The males are very small and live either on or in the female, usually in groups of about 20.

-Bonella viridis above left is found in European waters.
+Bonella viridis above is found in European waters.
 It is bright green and has a poisonous skin.
 Males are just 1 - 3 mm in length and live commensally in the proboscis of the female.
 Usually around 20 males are found on each female.